 Here’s another warming, comfy dish so great for after holiday season and cold winter days.
-And it comes from the oven making this soup a minimum effort for some seriously delicious taste.
+And it comes from the oven making this creamy soup a minimum effort for some seriously delicious taste.
 Jerusalem artichokes make this soup superbly creamy while celery, parsnip and herbs add to its rich aroma.
 With a touch of red chilly of course, just enough to keep you warm and cozy.

 Jerusalem artichoke is one magnificent veggy that can be eaten raw or cooked and used for sweet and savory dishes.
 I add it raw, thinly sliced to most of my salads for some refreshing crunchiness, bake it for a soup like this one or use it as potato replacement as it tastes way better.
 Cooked it can be used to thicken any sauce or dish or to add that yummy moist taste to muffins and cakes.
 It’s packed with good carbs, those in form of inulin that acts as a probiotic and is one of the good sources of fiber that is so important when it comes to health.
 Inulin does not get digested, so if you’re new to this veggy slowly introduce it into your diet.
 Jerusalem artichoke is also a good source of minerals and electrolytes: potassium, iron, copper and it also contains small quantities of vitamines C, A, E and B.